p-fassbender/e-commerce-back-end/README.md

 [Questions](#questions) <br>

 ## Technologies Used
+* express
-*
+* sequelize
-*
+* mysql
-*
+* JavaScript

-with a focus on
+with a focus on creating back-end models and routes

 ---

 ## Installation
-Navigate to the root directory in the terminal and initialize the project with **npm install** to install all the proper node module dependencies
+Navigate to the root directory in the terminal and initialize the project with **npm install** to install all the proper node module dependencies.

+Update the **.envExample** file to include your own username and password for mysql and then change the file name to be **.env** instead of .envExample

+Navigate to the root directory in the terminal and log into mysql with **mysql -u &lt;user> -p** and enter your mysql password.

+Initialize the database in mysql using the following commands
+* **source db/schema.sql**

+Exit mysql and run **npm run seed** in the terminal to populate the database

 ---

 ## Use
-Navigate to the root directory in the terminal and type **node server.js** to run the project.
+Navigate to the root directory in the terminal and type **npm start** to run the project.

 ---